okd-project/okd-sample-operator/README.md

 ### Step 1

-Create a project directory for your project and initialize the project
+Create and initialize the project

+**N.B.** The operator-sdk init expects the base directory to be empty (i.e no files etc).
+Move the README.md and operator-software-util.sh to a tmp working directory (out of the base directory) for now

 ```
-mkdir operator
-cd operator
 operator-sdk init --domain okd.io --repo github.com/okd-project/sample-operator
 ```